 - Ensure you have the "Functional" tab selected.

 - Click the "Create Test" button near the top-center of the screen.

 - Click the "GUI Functional Test" button to create a new test.

 - Drag your YAML file over the "Upload Script" area, or click the "+" button to select a YAML file to upload.

-(Remember: All Selenium commands must be within the YAML script itself.
-For this method, the YAML cannot reference a Selenium script file.)
+Restriction: All Selenium commands must be within the YAML script itself.
+For this method, the YAML cannot reference a Selenium script file.

 - Your YAML configuration will now appear in the Scenario Definition pane.

 - Click the "Run Test" button to execute your test.

 You can choose a specific public Cloud or private location to run the test.
 For more information, see Cloud vs Private Location and Get the Location Name.

 By default, the test runs in the latest Chrome browser.
 If you have created a private location that has other browsers and versions configured, you can select specific browsers in which to run the test.